odpi/egeria-docs/site/docs/services/data-engine-proxy-services.md

 the [Data Engine OMAS](/egeria-docs/services/omas/data-engine/overview).

-A data engine is a technology that processes data to either copy it to a new location, transform it to a new format so it can be consumed in a different way and/or derive new values from the data.
+A data engine is a technology that processes data to either copy it to a new location, transform it to a new format, so it can be consumed in a different way and/or derive new values from the data.
 The data engine may be retrieving data from multiple data sources and also writing to multiple data sources.